Dentures & PartialsGroesbeck, TX

 Implant-secured dentures can last longer than traditional dentures.
 Traditional dentures last five to seven years.
 They will require relining, rebasing, or replacement over time.
 On average, implant dentures can last over fifteen years.
 The titanium implant posts themselves are permanent and will stay in place.

 Dentists use implants for removable snap-on dentures and fixed implant dentures.
 We recommend fixed implant dentures because they act more like natural teeth.
-You do not need to remove your dentures for cleaning with these hybrid dentures.
+You do not need to remove your dentures to clean them with these hybrid dentures.

 During implant treatment, we place implants in the jawbone and place a healing cap.
 During a period called osseointegration, the implant posts fuse with the jawbone.
 After your implants are fully healed, we take dental impressions.
-A dental lab will create custom dentures from these impressions as with traditional dentures.
+As with traditional dentures, a dental lab will create custom dentures from these impressions.
 While it can take longer to complete implant treatment, the results are worth it.

 Dentures FAQs